Published on 24-Nov-2011

-“Following the successful deployment in Spain, BBVA will be able to easily replicate the Cognos Consumer Insight solution in other countries, providing a single solution that will help to consolidate and reaffirm the bank’s reputation management strategy,” says the Department.
+“Following the successful deployment in Spain, BBVA will be able to easily replicate the Social Media Analytics solution in other countries, providing a single solution that will help to consolidate and reaffirm the bank’s reputation management strategy,” says the Department.

 Starting with the COBRA pilot project, the solution delivered visible benefits during the first half of 2011.
 Positive feedback about the company increased by more than one percent while negative feedback was reduced by 1.5 percent – suggesting that hundreds of customers and stakeholders across Spain are already enjoying a more satisfying experience from BBVA.
 Moreover, global monitoring improved, providing greater reliability when comparing results between branches and countries.
 Similar benefits are expected from the Cognos Consumer Insight project, and the initial results are expected shortly.

 “BBVA is already seeing a remarkable improvement in the way that information is gathered and analyzed, which we are sure will translate into the same kind of tangible benefits we saw from the COBRA pilot project,” states the bank, “For the time being, we have already achieved what we needed the most: a single tool which unifies the online measuring of our business strategies, enabling more detailed, structured and controlled online data analysis”.